moj-analytical-services/user-guidance/source/documentation/amazon-s3.md

 ### Types of buckets

-Amazon S3 buckets are separated into two categories on the Analytical Platform:
+Amazon S3 buckets are separated into two categories on the Analytical Platform.

-*   warehouse data sources
+#### Warehouse data sources

+Warehouse data sources are used to store data that is accessed by code you run yourself, for example, in RStudio or JupyterLab.
+You can create warehouse data sources yourself and can provide access to other users you need to collaborate with.

-*   webapp data sources
+#### Webapp data sources

-Warehouse data sources are suitable for storing files in all cases, except where the files need to be accessed by a webapp.
-In this case, files should be stored in a webapp data source.
+Webapp data sources are used to store data that is accessed by code run by the Analytical Platform, for example by deployed apps or by Airflow pipelines.
+You cannot create webapp data sources yourself – you must ask the Analytical Platform team to create one on your behalf.

+If you request that a webapp data source is created when setting up a new app, the app will automatically be given read-only access.
+You will also be given admin access to the bucket and can provide access to other users you need to collaborate with.

+The Data Engineering team also manage some buckets that are not shown in the control panel and that are not available to standard users.
+These buckets are used to store incoming raw data, which may be processed or fed into curated data pipelines.
+For more information, contact the Data Engineering team on the [#data_engineers](https://app.slack.com/client/T1PU1AP6D/C8X3PP1TN) Slack channel.

+You can view the data sources you have access to in the control panel.

 ### Create a new warehouse data source